 Ultimately, they decided on five simple statements that embodied the life they hoped to create together:

-While some couples opt to write their own vows to ensure a balanced exchange, others choose to revise the familiar, giving new meaning to the familiar phrase "to love, honor, and obey."
+While some couples opt to write their own vows to ensure a balanced exchange, others choose to revise the familiar, giving new meaning to the traditional phrase "to love, honor, and obey."

-When Peter Rocco and Marie-Ellen Ehounou tied the knot last May, the couple modified traditional vows so that "honor and obey" would be excluded.
+When Peter Rocco and Marie-Ellen Ehounou tied the knot at their May wedding, the couple modified traditional vows so that "honor and obey" would be excluded.

 "Our attitude was kind of: 'If it ain't broke, don't fix it,'" Rocco explains.
 "I think the traditional vows end up capturing most of what people try to say when they write their own anyway—with some minor tweaks in our case."